Kashmir killings raise fears of new bloodletting

 The bloodshed comes after five telecom workers and vendors were shot by militants last month after claims cell phone towers were being used to target their members.

-The murders have centred on the northern Kashmiri town of Sopore, about 30 miles (50 km) from the border, that has long endured militancy, violence and a heavy military presence.
+The murders have centered on the northern Kashmiri town of Sopore, about 30 miles (50 km) from the border, that has long endured militancy, violence and a heavy military presence.

-In the last few days, India has deployed an additional 600 soldiers and police specialising in counterinsurgency operations to the area, police said.
+In the last few days, India has deployed an additional 600 soldiers and police specializing in counterinsurgency operations to the area, police said.

 Soldiers are conducting searches for suspected militants and have put up posters offering a million rupees ($15,600) for information that can lead to the arrest of two militant commanders who are said to have plotted the attacks.